nifinnoushad/Mobile-Chat-Bot/README.md

 User Instructions :

 1. Use Google chrome for accessing the site.
+It is not mandatory, but its recommended.
 2. The link to access the site is https://mobile-chat-bot.herokuapp.com
-3. Site will not work other than google chrome.
-We will be fixing this issue on next deployment.
+3. Site will work better in google chrome.
 4. Once the site launches use "hello/hi/hai" keuword to start the chat bot.
 5. Chat with the chatbot and place your order.